NethermindEth/docs/ethereum-client/json-rpc/README.md

 JSON RPC is available via HTTP and WS.

 {% hint style="warning" %}
-JSON RPC needs to be explicitly switched on in the Nethermind `config` file.
+JSON RPC needs to be explicitly switched on in the Netherming `config` file.
 {% endhint %}

 {% tabs %}